phoenixreisen/nassi/README.md

 }
 ```

-Apart from the Nassi keyword SUB, which we are using here for the first time to group steps, we use quite a bit of markdown in the example:
+Apart from the *nassi* keyword _SUB_, which we are using here for the first time to group steps, we use quite a bit of markdown in the example:

 - we use `##` to define a H2 headline
-- a word was marked as bold, using `**`
+- a word was marked as bold, using `**` to enclose it
 - and there is a hyperlink to some external documentation

-But the most interesting thing is probably the link within the document (something that plain Markdown is not capable of on it's own).
+But the most interesting part is probably the link within the document (something that plain Markdown is not capable of on it's own).
-If a step starts with an anchor (i.e. two exclamation marks followed by a group of characters that form a valid HTML identifier), that step can be refferd to by other steps using the syntax `[!!my-id](#my-id)`.
+If a step starts with an anchor (i.e. two exclamation marks followed by a group of characters that form a valid HTML identifier), that step can be referred to by other steps using the syntax `[!!my-id](#my-id)`.

 Here's what the output looks like: